Poisson multi-Bernoulli conjugate prior for multiple extended object filtering: Conclusions

 \section{Conclusions}

 This paper has presented a Poisson multi-Bernoulli mixture conjugate prior for tracking of multiple extended targets.
 Due to the unknown data associations, the complexity of the update is prohibitive, however, standard \mtt methods such as gating and clustering can easily be used to handle this.
 A \ggiw implementation is also presented, for tracking of extended targets with elliptic shapes.
-A simulation study shows the improved performance compared to the extended target \dglmb and \lmb filters.
+A simulation study shows that the \pmbm filter compares well to the extended target \dglmb and \lmb filters.

 An experiment with laser range data illustrated how the Poisson process helps us to model undetected targets.
 That is, by approximating the probability of detection, the tracking filter can both track detected targets during occlusions, and represent parts of the surveillance area where yet undetected targets may be located.
 There are many more scenarios where the probability of detection varies in both time and space, creating a need to model undetected targets.
 Examples include sensors that scan the surveillance area in a non-deterministic way, such as radars with narrow lobes that can be focused on certain bearings, or optical sensors mounted on airborne vehicles.